-Powerful quake hits Venezuela coast, damage so far limited
+Powerful quake hits Venezuela coast, damage limited

 The quake was felt in capital Caracas, neighboring Colombia and nearby island nations like Trinidad and Tobago, and St. Lucia, to the west and north.

 In Trinidad and Tobago, there were initial reports of some cracks to buildings, cars damaged when concrete debris fell on them, and loss of electricity.
+Traffic jams formed on highways in Port of Spain, but there were no immediate reports of casualties there either.

-Colombia’s government said there were no reports of victims or damage but workers dashed out of high-rise blocks in capital Bogota.
+Colombia’s government said the country was unharmed too, although workers dashed out of high-rise blocks in the mountainous capital Bogota.

 “It was a moment of panic, we thought the worst,” said Jimena Valencia, a 29-year-old administrator in the north of Bogota.